DreamHost Review (2022)Can You Trust Their Shared Hosting?

 Cloud Hosting

 That’s not all, DreamHost also offers cloud hosting plans.
 Imagine this as a series of interconnected cloud servers that host your website.
 This solution is ideal for those expecting peaks of traffic as more resources (e.g. RAM and CPU) can be added as you need them.
-Figuring out how much will you pay it’s tricky as the price depends on the resources (e.g. RAM or storage) that you need.
+Figuring out how much will you pay is tricky, as the price depends on the resources (e.g. RAM or storage) that you need.
 DreamHost cloud server packages start at $4.50/mo.

 Managed WordPress Hosting